-George has a secret.
-Though looking at her on the outside, everyone assumes she’s George, a fourth grade boy, she knows deep inside that she is a girl.
+Melissa has a secret.
+Though looking at her on the outside, everyone assumes she’s George, a fourth grade boy, she knows that she is a girl.
 When she decides it’s time to talk to her family and best friend about her identity, she realizes the fourth grade play will be the perfect opportunity.
 She will play Charlotte in the production of Charlotte’s Web, and everyone will finally see her for who she really is.
-Problems arise when George’s teacher refuses to let her audition for the part—because George is a boy.
-Not to be deterred, George and her best friend Kelly come up with a plan that will give George the voice she needs to be her true self once and for all.
+Problems arise when Melissa’s teacher refuses to let her audition for the part—because she sees Melissa as a boy.
+Not to be deterred, Melissa and her best friend Kelly come up with a plan that will give Melissa the voice she needs to be her true self once and for all.

 For me, reading this book is part of a learning experience.
 I don’t have any openly transgender friends or family members, so understanding what it’s like to walk through this process whether it’s putting all the pieces together personally or beginning to communicate about it to friends and family, is something I’ve never been a part of.

 I wasn’t a very self-aware child, as I think a lot of children are not.
-One of the things that really struck me about George was how, from the very first moment of the story, her identity wasn’t a question.
+One of the things that really struck me about this book was how, from the very first moment of the story, Melissa’s identity wasn’t a question.
 She wasn’t gathering and analyzing her feelings to try to figure out what they were or what they meant.
 She’d already processed and concluded: the problem was that she was a girl everyone saw as a boy.

-Apart from all of the politics and strictly speaking about the construction of the story, I found George to be a well-crafted, solid tale.
-I loved the way the author used Charlotte’s Web in the novel and the way George’s connection to Charlotte became such a powerful motivator.
+I loved the writing in this book and the way the author used CHARLOTTE’S WEB in the novel.
+The way Melissa’s connection to Charlotte became such a powerful motivator was really cool.
 The character relationships felt very organic and really moved me.
 Honestly?
-I cried when the principal told George that her door was always open.
+I cried when the principal told Melissa that her door was always open.
 That message and that gentle support is something we all need as we wrestle with hard things.
 To have a trusted adult look into your face and say, in effect, “I see you, and it’s okay.”
 Wow.
 I tear up even now writing about it.

 Profanity/Crude Language Content

-At one point, George borrows clothes from a friend and exchanges her boy clothes for panties, a skirt and a pretty tank top.
-George visits public bathrooms, but hates using the boys’ bathroom at school.
+At one point, Melissa borrows clothes from a friend and exchanges her boy clothes for panties, a skirt and a pretty tank top.
+Melissa visits public bathrooms, but hates using the boys’ bathroom at school.
 The day she wears her friend’s clothes, she uses the girls’ bathroom and feels much more comfortable.

-As George wrestles to help her family understand who she is, at one point her brother asks if she’s gay.
-George responds that no, she isn’t gay, and that being transgender is a completely different thing.
+As Melissa wrestles to help her family understand who she is, at one point her brother asks if she’s gay.
+Melissa responds that no, she isn’t gay, and that being transgender is a completely different thing.